Child car restraints and booster seats: the law

 - Children aged four years to under seven years must be restrained in a suitable and properly fastened and adjusted forward-facing approved child car restraint with an inbuilt harness, or an approved booster seat with a properly fastened and adjusted seatbelt or child safety harness.

-- Children seven years and older must be restrained in a booster seat with a properly fastened and adjusted seatbelt.
+- Children aged seven years and older must be restrained with an adult seatbelt or in a booster seat with an adult seatbelt.

-There are also laws on where children can sit in motor vehicles:
+There are also minimum legal requirements for where children can sit in motor vehicles: